-PE 2013 Health and Physical Education of Teachers 3 credits: 3 hours lecture
+PE 2013 Health and Physical Education of Teachers

 Introduces productive, creative and innovative strategies needed to implement school health education and physical education into the classroom.
 Candidates will become familiar with organizing and presenting health and physical education content, materials, curricula, community resources, using technology, and communicating about healthy lifestyles.